kumahq/kuma-website/docs/docs/1.2.1/deployments/multi-zone.md

   --dataplane-file=ingress-dp.yaml
 ```

-Adding more data plane proxies can be done locally by following the Use Kuma section in the [installation page](/install).
+Adding more data plane proxies can be done locally by following the Use Kuma section on the [installation page](/install).
 :::
 ::::